leobitz/jev-berta/README.md

 JevBerta is a small Python package for running a variable-choice zero-shot classifier over structured decision tasks.

-The model is published at `leobitz/jev-berta-base-zeroshot-classifier`.
-In the earlier evaluation notebooks and result exports, the same model appears under the checkpoint name `best_ood`.
-In this README, `best_ood` is referred to by its product name: JevBerta.

 ## What It Does

 JevBerta scores a set of candidate answers conditioned on: